cyberphone/doc/payments/paymenthandler.md

 build on an architecture where the wallet holds *local*, *account specific keys* protected by *secure storage*.
 Such keys are used to **sign** an authorization object after the user has acknowledged a payment request with a *PIN* or *biometric operation*.
+This model permits authorization objects (after being encrypted or tokenized), to be passed directly to merchants fo subsequent redemption.

-The `PaymentHandler` API on the other hand, effectively requires authorizations to be performed in a Web server based process using **authentication**, since local **signatures** performed by https://www.w3.org/TR/webauthn/ is currently undefined.
-Using https://www.w3.org/TR/WebCryptoAPI/ is though imaginable but it does not support
+The `PaymentHandler` API on the other hand, effectively requires payment authorizations to be performed in a
+Web server hosted by the payment provider, using **authentication**, since local **signatures** performed by https://www.w3.org/TR/webauthn/ is currently undefined.
-**key attestations**, which is a standard feature in Android.
+Using https://www.w3.org/TR/WebCryptoAPI/ is imaginable but it does not support **key attestations**, which is a standard feature in Android.

 ### Limited Application Trust Model